artela-network/artela-docs/docs/develop/reference/aspect-lib/components/6-context-keys/index.md

 * **Key**: `tx.chainId`
 * **Response Type:** `BytesData`
 * **Description:**
-    * returns the EIP155 chain ID of the transaction.
+    * Returns the EIP155 chain ID of the transaction.
 The return value will always be non-nil.
 For legacy transactions which are not replay-protected, the return value is zero.
 * **Example:**
     * ```javascript